fpgadeveloper/fpga-drive-aximm-pcie/docs/source/build_instructions.md

    `zcu208`, and
    `zcu208_dual`.
-   Note that if you skipped the Vivado build steps above, the Makefile will first generate and and build the Vivado project, and then build the PetaLinux project.
+   Note that if you skipped the Vivado build steps above, the Makefile will first generate and build the Vivado project, and then build the PetaLinux project.

 ### PetaLinux offline build